Basil1361/SSRPG-AutoFarm-New-Ver/ReadMe.md

 Special Thanks to:
-The SSRPG discord community
+The SSRPG discord community for some help
-For the help

 https://discord.gg/UGanqvEW